Select Page

 • What options insurers offer for clients wishing to split a joint life insurance policy

-With the exception of AIG’s Instant life Plan, Aviva’s Simple Life Plan and HSBC’s Life Protection Plan all insurers life products include separation options.
-Instant Life and Simple Life are budget stripped-back life policies, designed with simplicity in mind, hence why separation options are not included.
-HSBC offer a traditional policy, but decided not to include this option.
-I’ve chosen to include them in the graphics below as their plan doesn’t fall into the same category as the budget plans.
+With the exception of AIG’s Instant Life Plan, Aviva’s Simple Life Plan and HSBC’s Life Protection Plan, all insurer’s life products include separation options.
+Instant Life and Simple Life are designed for simplicity and therefore don’t include a separation option, HSBC, although a traditional plan doesn’t include separation options.

 Are there age limits on separation options?